daggerdagr/discz-test-scraper/README.md

 # Script interrupted here
 ```

-- We run this stage for ~20 minutes and make some projections using the results:
+- We run this stage partially and make some projections using the results:
 	- By 20 minutes, we collected 60368 results and we've hit the specific query `year 2021, genre "forro"`
 	- Total count of genre seeds in spotify: 126 genres
 	- Total number of queries that contributed to the result of this run: